Moses ben Abraham (fl. 1244)

 Moses ben Abraham (fl.
 1244) was a French Jewish author and translator.

-His only known work, the Chroniques de la Bible, is an Old French historical and prophetic compilation based Hebrew sources.
+His only known work, the Chroniques de la Bible, is an Old French historical and prophetic compilation based on Hebrew sources.
 It contains a partial translation of the Sefer Yosippon.
 Based on this and biblical sources, it gives an overview of ancient history down to 8 BC.
 Its prophetic section is based on the Bible and Moses' own interpretations.
 He predicts the coming of the Messianic age in 1290–1335.

 The Chroniques is known from a single illuminated manuscript of the late thirteenth century.

 Biography

 Moses is known solely from the single manuscript of his Chroniques.
 He refers to himself as "moyses fils abraham, le rous le yuif", "Moses, the son of Abraham, the redhead and Jew".
 He gives the date of his writing as 1244.

 Moses was triliterate.
 The Chroniques is an original composition in Old French that contains extensive translation from Hebrew.
 In a few places Moses quotes from the Latin Psalter before providing a translation and gloss, indicating that he had knowledge of Latin also.
 Although a few passages have a "Christian ring", there is no evidence that Moses was a convert.

 Moses is depicted in the manner of a philosopher in a historiated initial at the start of his work.
 His face and hands are partially erased, perhaps by rubbing.
 He is wearing a pink bonnet and a white rouelle (roundel) on his robe, both indicators of his Jewishness.
 The rouelle is a distinctly French badge introduced by Bishop Eudes de Sully of Paris.